ZigliLucien/TexAndMath/README.md

 The latest tex file is processed automatically producing a PDF file.

 Testing to see how [well] it works.

+OK.